Idler Pulley Bearing, Prints Fully Assembled

 thingiverse

-This is a fully parameterized all-plastic bearing for use as an idler pulley which prints fully assembled.
-The provided stl file works with GT2 belts, but the OpenSCAD script should be easily adjustable for other sizes.
-I created this just to see if it could be done.
-I think it is sufficiently stable and sturdy that you could use it successfully on a printer and get adequate results.
-It rolls very smoothly, but it does not achieve the rigid stability of a well machined metal part.
-There is a bit of axial wobble that is a necessary consequence of leaving enough clearance for the part to print without fusing.
-The OpenSCAD script attempts to estimate the amount of this wobble for the given parameters.
-It is necessary to calibrate your printer before printing this, with particular attention to the effective extrusion width and extrusion rate.
-Errors in calibration will cause the bearing to fuse.
-The included stl file is for 0.5mm clearance, and there is an extra stl file for a looser bearing with 0.6mm clearance.
-I obtained similarly shaped metal bearings with rims for $2.20 each, while this fully printed piece requires about $0.03 worth of plastic.
-Perhaps someone out there has a use which will benefit from that cost difference.
-Print Settings Printer: HICTOP 3DP-11 Rafts: No Supports: No Resolution: 0.5 x/y, 0.2 z, 1.5 perimeter, 1.0 top/bottom Infill: 50% Notes: Calibrate carefully for the resulting line widths after extrusion.
-Post-Printing Conditioning the bearing If it printed slightly fused, you might be able to wiggle it out.
-If this does not work with a little pressure and twisting, then it is unlikely to do so without damaging the bearing.
+This is a fully parameterized all-plastic bearing designed for use as an idler pulley which prints fully assembled.
+The provided STL file works with GT2 belts, but the OpenSCAD script can be easily adjusted to accommodate other sizes.
+I created this project to test if it's possible, and I believe it achieves sufficient stability and sturdiness for successful use on a printer.
+It rolls very smoothly, although it doesn't quite match the rigid stability of a well-machined metal part.
+A bit of axial wobble is a necessary consequence of leaving enough clearance for the part to print without fusing.
+The OpenSCAD script attempts to estimate the amount of this wobble based on given parameters.
+It's crucial to calibrate your printer before printing this bearing, paying particular attention to effective extrusion width and extrusion rate.
+Errors in calibration can cause the bearing to fuse.
+The included STL file is for 0.5mm clearance, and there's an additional STL file for a looser bearing with 0.6mm clearance.
+I obtained similarly shaped metal bearings with rims for $2.20 each, while this fully printed piece requires only about $0.03 worth of plastic.
+Print Settings: Printer: HICTOP 3DP-11 Rafts: No Supports: No Resolution: 0.5 x/y, 0.2 z, 1.5 perimeter, 1.0 top/bottom Infill: 50% Notes: Calibrate carefully for the resulting line widths after extrusion.
+Post-Printing: Conditioning the bearing: If it printed slightly fused, you might be able to wiggle it out.
+If this doesn't work with a little pressure and twisting, then it's unlikely to do so without damaging the bearing.
 Try a larger clearance or try to better calibrate your printer.
 Smoothing the inside: 1) Take an M5 bolt with a corresponding nut and tightly clamp them through the bearing.
-2) Place the protruding end of the M5 bolt into a drill.
-(Use safety goggles and other precautions!
-If you do not know how to do this safely, do not attempt it.)
-3) Spin the inside of the bearing while the outside is held stationary.
-Needle-nose pliers can be used to hold the outside if you do not want to hold it by hand, but try not to scratch it.
-4) Gradually increase the drill speed and make sure it has contacted all parts of the outside evenly while at high speed.
+2) Place the protruding end of the M5 bolt into a drill (use safety goggles and other precautions!
+If you don't know how to do this safely, don't attempt it).
+3) Spin the inside of the bearing while holding the outside stationary.
+Needle-nose pliers can be used to hold the outside if you prefer not to hold it by hand, but try not to scratch it.
+4) Gradually increase the drill speed and ensure it has contacted all parts of the outside evenly at high speed.
 This should smooth over any minor printing errors inside.
-5) Unbolt it and then lubricate inside the bearing.
-(You can only lubricate after the drilling step, or the drilling step will not work as well.)
-How I Designed This I saw many bearing designs that attempted to make bearings by emulating the rolling friction or gear designs used with metal, but I think this is the wrong approach.
-PLA has very smooth sliding friction with circular surfaces that are rendered with a high polygon count, so this bearing uses this simpler principle.
+5) Unbolt it and then lubricate the inside of the bearing (you can only lubricate after the drilling step, or the drilling step won't work as well).
+How I Designed This: I saw many bearing designs that attempted to make bearings by emulating rolling friction or gear designs used with metal, but I think this is the wrong approach.
+PLA has very smooth sliding friction with circular surfaces rendered with a high polygon count, so this bearing uses this simpler principle.

 Download Model from thingiverse